We're trialling a new way to reduce waste

 What happens next

 The trial started in July 2025.
-We're working with households and businesses in the trial areas to adjust to fortnightly rubbish collections.
+We have been working with households and businesses in the trial areas to adjust to fortnightly rubbish collections.

-The results of the trial will help Council decide whether or not to transition our general waste service to fortnightly collections to all of Merri-bek.
-This decision will be made by Council in 2026.
+The results of the trial and community feedback, alongside financial and environmental modelling and the experience of other councils, will help Council decide whether or not to transition our general rubbish service to fortnightly collections to all of Merri-bek.
+This decision will be made by Council in June 2026.